These 4 Packable Snacks Are Perfect For Road Trips

 Satisfyingly crunchy, popcorn is my replacement for plastic-packaged chips.
 I pop a big batch over the stove the night before heading out on a road trip and pack it in my biggest half-gallon sized stasher bag.
 Popcorn makes a great zero-waste snack because it’s easy to find in bulk bins at your local grocery store!
-Did you know that you can also pop popcorn directly in a stasher bag?
-Place a ½ cup of popcorn kernels in a stasher bag with a dash of oil, seal partially (leave a vent for steam!), and microwave for 30 seconds, being careful to avoid burning.
+Did you know that you can also pop popcorn directly in a Stasher bag?
+Place a ½ cup of popcorn kernels in a Stasher bag with a dash of oil, seal partially (leave a vent for steam!), and microwave for 30 seconds, being careful to avoid burning.
+Check out the how-to video below!

 Fruit and veggies

-Trail mix is sort of the classic travel snack!
+Trail mix is the classic travel snack!
 I like mixing my own from whatever I’m currently fancying in the bulk bins at my local grocery store.
 My favorite combination is coconut chips, dried mangos, cashews, and almonds.
-I like using snack size stasher bags to portion out trail mix or dried fruits and nuts.
+I like using snack size Stasher bags to portion out trail mix or dried fruits and nuts.
 They’re the perfect size to hold a serving!

 Read more: Stash These Super Foods: 3 Easy Trail Mixes